fable-compiler/Fable/README.md

 Just by using Fable you're already contributing!
 You can help a lot the community by sharing examples and experiences in your personal blog and sending a PR to [fable-awesome](https://github.com/kunjee17/awesome-fable).

 Send bug reports (ideally with minimal code to reproduce the problem) and feature requests to the [GitHub repository](https://github.com/fable-compiler/Fable/issues).
-Issues with the label `discussion` will be also added to ask the opinion of the community on different topics like roadmap, etc. For more immediate comments you can use the [Gitter chat](https://gitter.im/fable-compiler/Fable).
+To interact with the community you can use the [Gitter chat](https://gitter.im/fable-compiler/Fable) but please note maintainers are not checking the chat regularly.

 If you are up to contribute a fix or a feature yourself, you're more than welcome!
 Please send first an issue or a minimal Work In Progess PR so we can discuss the implementation details in advance.
-We're planning to add documentation for developers directly in the code, either as README files in each directory or as comments in the source.
-This is currently an ongoing effort.